sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/300 - methods/130 - document-range.md

 Paragraphs and lists
 ----

-The following config extracts a list of four sworn statements from a W-9 form:
+The following example extracts a list of four sworn statements from a W-9 form.

+**Config**

 ```json
 {